ahayden/toolbox/README.md

   - `DOCKERHUB_USERNAME` == service account with collaborator rights on the Docker Hub repo
   - `DOCKERHUB_TOKEN` == the personal access token of the service account
 2. Restart the GitHub Actions build to push the containers to the Docker Hub repo
+3. Copy `docker-compose.yaml` locally and edit it to reference your github/dockerhub user.
+4. Start the shell you want with `docker-compose run dev` or similar.